AaronGullickson/AaronGullickson.github.io/_posts/2018-05-09-anonymous_code.md

 The [Open Science Foundation](https://osf.io) provides an excellent tool for   organizing research projects and disseminating information about them.
 You can associate manuscripts, data, and code with projects, track changes to the project, and even include a wiki.
 You can also link your OSF project to manuscripts on [SocArxIV](https://socopen.org/).
 [Here is an example](https://osf.io/rcaxh/) of a project for one of my own recently published papers.
 If you don't already have an account, you should create one.

 You can create a view-only link for any OSF project.
 A view-only link will open up the project page, but with all name references removed.
 [Here is an example](https://osf.io/rcaxh/?view_only=65b57cc4f8d64c6db1c62bf9c2176bcb) of that same example project of mine but provided through a view-only link.
 Notice that contributors are listed as "Anonymous" and the person responsible for all changes to the project is listed as "user."
+UPDATE: As noted by Phil Cohen on Twitter, this link provides "courtesy" anonymity, not secure anonymity.
+A sophisticated viewer can still access the names project page by removing the `?view_only` part of the html address.

 To set up a view-only link for a project, follow these steps: